5.4 Young people's participation in policy-making

 Levels on consultation

-From the point of view of education policy, the National Youth Parliament (Országos Diákparlament) has an important role in representing the recommendations of the students.
+With regard to education policy, the National Youth Parliament (Országos Diákparlament) has an important role in representing the recommendations of the students.

 Regularity of consultations

-Among the actors of the youth field
+Among the actors of the youth field the

 Specific target groups within the youth field are not treated separately from youth in general.